chrishah/MITObim/README.md

 The MITObim procedure (mitochondrial baiting and iterative mapping) represents a highly efficient approach to assembling novel mitochondrial genomes of non-model organisms directly from total genomic DNA derived NGS reads.
 Labor intensive long-range PCR steps prior to sequencing are no longer required.
 MITObim is capable of reconstructing mitochondrial genomes without the need of a reference genome of the targeted species by relying solely on (a) mitochondrial genome information of more distantly related taxa or (b) short mitochondrial barcoding sequences (seeds), such as the commonly used cytochochrome-oxidase subunit 1 (COI), as a starting reference.

 The script is performing three steps and iteratively repeating them: (i) Deriving reference sequence from previous mapping assembly, (ii) in silico baiting using the newly derived reference (iii) previously fished reads are mapped to the newly derived reference leading to an extension of the reference sequence.
-For more details please refer to the manuscript.
+For more details please refer to the Hahn et al. 2013.
 Detailed examples are demonstrated in the TUTORIALS section below.

 TUTORIALS
 ---------

 The following tutorials are designed for users with little Unix and no previous MIRA experience.
 Tutorials I & II will demonstrate how to recover the complete mitochondrial genome of _Thymallus thymallus_ using the mitochondrial genome of _Salvelinus alpinus_ as a starting reference.
 Tutorial III achieves the same goal using solely a ~700 bp barcoding sequence as initial seed reference.
-Tutorial IV (to be finished early 2013) uses a proofreading procedure to specifically reconstruct two mitochondrial genomes from a mixed sample containing genomic reads from two species.
+For a "quick and dirty" exploration of your own data I recommend trying something along the lines of Tutorial II.
+Tutorial IV (to be added soon) uses a proofreading procedure to specifically reconstruct two mitochondrial genomes from a mixed sample containing genomic reads from two species.

 Preparations:

+- download/compile MIRA 3.4.1.1 (http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/).
+Precompiled binaries are available for linux.
+Help can be found at http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.htm.
+You ll need to put the directory containing the MIRA executables in your PATH in order to successfully use MITObim.pl.
+- download the MITObim wrapper script and the testdata from Github, e.g. download the entire MITObim repository as zip archive (use the button on the Github page) or use git on the command line (git clone --recursive git://github.com/chrishah/MITObim.git).
-- download the MITObim wrapper script MITObim.pl and make it executable (chmod a+x MITObim.pl)
-- download testdata1.tgz and testdata2.tgz and extract the contents (tar xvfz testdata?.tgz)
+- make the MITObim.pl executable (chmod a+x MITObim.pl) and extract the contents of the testdata archives (tar xvfz testdata?.tgz)

 Test the wrapper script by doing: